klemensek/sqm-mc-woocommerce/plugin_overview.md

 - We recommend you use this plugin in a staging environment before installing it on production servers.

-- Mailchimp for WooCommerce syncs the customer’s first name, last name, email address, and orders.
+- Squalomail for WooCommerce syncs the customer’s first name, last name, email address, and orders.

 - WooCommerce customers who haven't signed up for marketing emails will appear in the Transactional portion of your list, and cannot be exported.

 ## A Note for Current WooCommerce Integration Users

-This plugin supports our most powerful API 3.0 features, and is intended for users who have not yet integrated their WooCommerce stores with Mailchimp.
-If your WooCommerce store is already integrated with Mailchimp via an integration that runs on an older version of Mailchimp’s API, consider your current sales volume before you make any changes that might disrupt business.
+This plugin supports our most powerful API 3.0 features, and is intended for users who have not yet integrated their WooCommerce stores with Squalomail.
+If your WooCommerce store is already integrated with Squalomail via an integration that runs on an older version of Squalomail’s API, consider your current sales volume before you make any changes that might disrupt business.

-You can run this new integration at the same time as your current WooCommerce integration for Mailchimp.
+You can run this new integration at the same time as your current WooCommerce integration for Squalomail.
 However, data from the older integration will display separately in subscriber profiles, and can’t be used with e-commerce features that require API 3.0.

 ## Task Roadmap
 **Here’s a brief overview of this multi-step process.**

 - Install the plugin on your WordPress Admin site.
-- Connect the plugin with your Mailchimp API Key.
+- Connect the plugin with your Squalomail API Key.
 - Configure your list settings to complete the data sync process.
-- Troubleshoot any sync or data feed issues by sharing logs with Mailchimp support.
+- Troubleshoot any sync or data feed issues by sharing logs with Squalomail support.

 ## Install the Plugin
 **To install the plugin, follow these steps.**